Leeds Beckett celebrates Black History Month with series of public events

 Equality Director for the NHS, Roger Kline (pictured top), will deliver a free public talk on Wednesday 18 October, from 5.30-7.15pm at the University’s city centre Rose Bowl building.
 Roger will discuss ‘sustaining change in workplace race equality: what works and what doesn’t’.
 The event is hosted by the University’s Race Equality and Diversity Forum and is the latest Leeds Beckett Annual Race Lecture.

 The evening will begin with networking and a buffet of local Asian and African-Caribbean food.
-It is a free event which is open to all and places can be booked here.

 Roger will share his influential work in the NHS and explore the scale and importance of the challenge for higher education.
 He will draw on research and practical examples, examining the shared characteristics of effective interventions and their possible implications for education.